As an adult, I have kept snakes and other reptiles as pets, including leopard geckos, savannah monitors, and red-ear sliders.

 - Dealing with Ball Python Feeding Problems

 This is an additional resource for information about feeding ball pythons.
-I have had so many problems with getting them to feed normally that I thought it might be beneficial to those who are interested in owning a ball python as their first snake.
+I have had so many problems getting them to feed normally that I thought this might be beneficial to those who are interested in owning a ball python as their first snake.

 - Reptile Supplies and Exotic Animals

-LLLReptile is the home of reptile supplies as well as animals.
-You can usually find a representative from this company at local reptile shows and they have some of the best supplies in the business!
+LLLReptile sells supplies as well as animals.
+You can usually find a representative from this company at local reptile shows, and they have some of the best supplies in the business.
 Look them up!